maelihector/Hangman-Game/README.md

-# Guess The Word

-## A Cosmos Themed Word Guessing Game
+# Cosmos Hangman

-### What is this?
+## What is Cosmos Hangman?

-Guess The Word is a Hangman-like computer game where a player tries to guess a word letter by letter until they complete the word.

-The game plays a total of 5 words for the player.
-The player is allowed 10 wrong letter guesses per word before the player looses their chance of completing that word.
-The game keeps track of completed words and loses and shows these to the player throughout the game.

-The game is over when the player has played 5 words.

-### How does it work?
+Cosmos Hangman is a [JavaScript](https://en.wikipedia.org/wiki/JavaScript), [Cosmos TV Show](https://en.wikipedia.org/wiki/Cosmos:_A_Spacetime_Odyssey) themed game application, that runs in the browser.

-Guess The Word uses Object Oriented Programming, and has all of its code (except for events) organized inside an object with several methods that power the game.
+The game application uses Object Oriented Programming (OOP), and has most of its code organized inside a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) object.

-The game methods are called with Global Event Handlers;  `onkeyup` to capture the player's letter guess, and `onclick` to signal mouse events.
+## How does Cosmos Hangman work?

+Cosmos Hangman uses [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) Web API [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document)'s methods to manipulate the HTML displayed on the browser throughout the game.

-Using the DOM method `querySelector()` to find HTML elements, and `innerHTML` to get and/or set the HTML within the specified element, the game is able to keep the player updated with the game's progression.
+- The `querySelector()`  method is used to find HTML elements, and the
+-  `innerHTML` is used to get and/or set the HTML within the specified element

+Cosmos Hangman also uses some event handlers defined on the [GlobalEventHandlers](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers) mixin and implemented by [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document).

+- The   `onkeyup` event handler is used to capture the player's letter guess, and the

+- `onclick`  event handler is used to tell the application to display the game word's hint to the player

-### What does it do?
+## What does Cosmos Hangman do?

-Upon loading, the game chooses a word at random to play and builds a `string` of underscores that represent each letter of the word.
-The `string` is placed on the DOM for the user to see.
+Upon loading, the game chooses a new word at random to play, and builds a string of underscores that represent each letter of the word, and dumps the string on the DOM.

-When the `onkeyup` event handler captures an event the game  checks if the event refers to an alphabet letter key, and if it is an alphabet key, that it is a *new* guess and not a duplicate to avoid taking points from the player if they've already guessed that letter.
+When the `onkeyup` event handler triggers, the game  checks if the event refers to a *new* alphabet letter key, if the player pressed a letter than has already been played, or pressed a non-alphabet key, it returns false, else the new letter key gets evaluated to see if it belongs to part of the word in play.

-Each time a correct letter is guessed, the game re-builds the previously mentioned word `string` by replacing the underscore with the correctly guessed letter.
+Each time a correct letter is guessed, the game re-builds the word string by replacing the underscores with the correctly guessed letter.

-If a player uses up all of the 10 allowed wrong guesses, the game chooses a new word.
-If a player builds the entire word by replacing all of the underscores with the correct letters, the game chooses a new word.
+If a player uses up all of the 10 allowed wrong guesses, or guesses the entire word, the scores are updated and a new word is chosen to be in play.

+The game ends and resets after five words have been played.

-The game also has an `onclick` event to display a hint to help players who are stuck on a word.
+The game also has an option to display a hint to help players who are stuck on a word.

-### Technologies Used
+## Technologies Used

 HTML